 1. Preheat oven to broil.

-4. Remove and gently rub garlic on the top sides.
-If you like a lot of garlic, do the same to the other sides.
-(If you’re planning to serve with a garlicky topping, such as a pesto, consider toning this down!)
+4. Remove and gently rub garlic on one side as soon as you can handle them.
+If you like a lot of garlic, do the same to the other side (we don't).
+If you’re planning to serve with a garlicky topping, such as a pesto, consider toning this down!

-5. Drizzle a generous amount of extra-virgin olive oil on tops.
+5. Drizzle a generous amount of extra-virgin olive oil on tops, even if you're using the tomato mixture with olive oil.